sedwards2009/extraterm/docs/guide.md

 The scrollbar on the right or `Shift+PageUp` and `Shift+PageDown` let you can scroll through and view previous output.

-The "hamburger" menu is in the top right corner of the window.
+The "hamburger" menu in the top right corner of the Window provides access to new windows, new terminal tabs, and the Settings.

+The right mouse button opens context menus.
+The context menu for the plus button on the tab bar shows alternate terminal sessions.
+Tabs themselves also have options for customizing the tab.
+The contents of a terminal tab also supports context menus.

+Files and directories can be dropped onto Extraterm terminals.
+The path of the dropped file or directory will be typed into the terminal.

 ## Cursor Mode